Dahlia Ravikovitch

-Dahlia Ravikovitch (דליה רביקוביץ'; November 17, 1936 – August 21, 2005) was an Israeli poet, translator, and peace activist.
+Dahlia Ravikovitch (דליה רביקוביץ'; November 17, 1936 – August 21, 2005) was an Israeli poet, translator and recipient of the Israel Prize for Poetry in 1998.

 Biography

-Ravikovitch was born in Ramat Gan on November 27, 1936.
+Ravikovitch was born in Ramat Gan on November 17, 1936.
 She learned to read and write at the age of three.
 Her father, Levi, was a Jewish engineer originally from Russia who arrived in Mandatory Palestine from China.
 Her mother, Michal, was a teacher who came from a religious household.
 When Dahlia was six, her father was run over and killed by a drunken driver.
 She moved to Kibbutz Geva with her mother but did not fit into the collectivist mentality and at 13 moved to a foster home in Haifa, the first of several foster homes.
 It was in those formative years in Haifa that she wrote her very first poem, "Painting", which contrasted the blue of the seaside landscape to the yellow and grey of her inner world.

 Ravikovitch married at 18, but divorced after 3 months.
 Her subsequent marriages also ended in divorce.
 She has one son, Ido Kalir.
 After completing her service in the Israel Defense Forces, she studied at the Hebrew University of Jerusalem.
 She worked as a journalist and high school teacher.
-She translated works of WB Yeats, TS Eliot and Edgar Allan Poe, and the book Mary Poppins into Hebrew.
+She translated works of W. B. Yeats, T. S. Eliot and Edgar Allan Poe, and the book Mary Poppins into Hebrew.
 Ravikovitch was active in the Israeli peace movement.
 From her home in central Tel Aviv she collaborated with artists, musicians and public figures seeking peace, equality and social justice.

 During the last years of her life, she suffered from severe bouts of depression.
 On August 21, 2005, Ravikovitch was found dead in her apartment.
 Initial reports speculated the cause of death to be suicide, but the autopsy determined the cause to be sudden heart irregularities.